binary-com/daily-report/_posts/en/2017-04-18-Aussie-Plunges-Pound-Gains.md

 Most yen pairs are unchanged this morning after strong gains yesterday across the board.
 The AUD/JPY is weak though.

-The Australian dollar is under performing across its various parings.
+The Australian dollar is under performing across its various pairings.
 This follows the release of the last monetary policy meeting minutes.
 The AUD/JPY is now down nearly 3% for April.

 The British pound is performing well by contrast, with the GBP/JPY up 0.89%.